Local limits of uniform triangulations in high genus: Preliminaries

 \end{thm} As explained in the introduction, this formula is in theory enough to compute all the cardinals $\tau(n,g)$, but efforts to extract asymptotics from here when both $n$ and $g$ go to $+\infty$ have failed so far.
+Our only use of this formula willl be in Section~\ref{subsec_planar_one}.
+We will not fully use the Goulden--Jackson formula, but only the two inequalities~\eqref{eqn_GJ_consequence_1} and~\eqref{eqn_GJ_consequence_2} that both follow easily from~\eqref{eqn_Goulden_Jackson}.

 We also state right now a crude inequality that bounds the number of triangulations of multi-polygons with genus $g$ by the number of triangulations of genus $g$.
 This will be useful later.

 \begin{lem} For every $n,g \geq 0$ and $p_1, \dots, p_{\ell} \geq 1$, we have